Emergency response definition

 Emergency response means the following actions or services provided by the city, or by a private individual or corporation operating at the request or direction of the city:

 Emergency response means, as provided in Section 1, actions taken by the Center against large amount of Specific Oil spill or a threat thereof from the Ship regardless of whether being under navigation or not within the Designated Areas, including initial pollution prevention and control operations, and firefighting operations to extinguish and control the fire and so forth, after prompt arrival (within approximately 2-3 hours) at the incident site.
 Under this Contract, adding to issuance of the Certificate, the Center will provide Emergency Response service in the Designated Areas at the Ship Owners/Master’s request.
-However, in consideration of the risk of Ship-to-Ship Transfer (hereinafter the “STS”) and the present situation where it is hard to say that safety measures for the STS is established, even if large amount of Specific Oil spill occurs from the Ship which is engaged in STS (including preparation work therefor) or there is a threat thereof in the Designated Areas, such cases are not covered by Emergency Response and the Center will not provide Emergency Response service through this Contract.
-This is to make it clear that Emergency Response is not for ensuring the safety of STS operation.
-The Center will not provide Emergency Response service in such cases, but the Ship Owners may conclude a contract with the Center for Item-2 Operation (Section 5(1)).
+However, in consideration of the risk of Ship-to-Ship Transfer (hereinafter the “STS”) and the present situation where it is hard to say that safety measures for the STS is established, even if a large amount of Specific Oil spill occurs from the Ship which is engaged in STS (including preparation work therefor) or there is a threat thereof in the Designated Areas, such cases are not covered by Emergency Response and the Center will not provide Emergency Response service through this Contract.
+This is to make clear that Emergency Response is not for ensuring the safety of STS operation.
+The Center will not provide Emergency Response service in such cases, but the Ship Owners may conclude a contract with the Center for the Item-2 Operation provided in item 2 of Article 42-14 of the Law (Section 5(1)).

 Emergency response means activities associated with fire, medical and police, limited initial emergency services and consultation to Fire Districts, which are signatories to the Pact, to protect health, environment, and property from a hazardous substance discharge, which occurs in Columbia County.